SPRING HAS SPRUNG THE GRASS HAS RIZ

 This is the time to visit the Western Cape as all along the Garden Route, and right up to Kammieskroon and beyond, the spectacle of wild flowers is to be seen to be believed.

 Living in Cape Town we are blessed with a wide diversity of the floral kingdom right on our doorstep.

 SPRING HAS SPRUNG, THERE IS NO TIME TO REST ON YOUR LAURELS

 Once Spring arrives, along with the wonder and beauty of nature, come the weeds.
 Here a lot of them are called “fynbos”.

 One day, soon after we arrived in Pinelands, seeing the state of the garden which was to my mind very boring and neglected, I was out working my fingers to the bone, when along came one of our “kindly” parishioners.
-Peering over the garden gate at me here comment was, “cultivating a nice lot of weeds, I see.”
+Peering over the garden gate at me her comment was, “Cultivating a nice lot of weeds, I see.”

 I think she took the hint.
 We did not become bosom buddies.

-It took a lot of blood, (mostly my Dad’s, as the was always coming in for plasters), sweat and a few tears to get the garden looking really beautiful.
+It took a lot of blood, (mostly my Dad’s, as the was always coming in for plasters), sweat, and a few tears on my part, to get the garden looking really beautiful.
 The effort was worth it.

 The roses bloomed for months on end.
 Matthew kindly made a lovely archway over which Blossom Magic bloomed for many a year.
-In fact when we moved and the new tenants in the manse moved in, who were not at all interested in the garden.
+In fact, when we moved and the new tenants in the manse moved in, they were not at all interested in the garden.
 That brave rose went on blooming for ages, although all the other bushes died off, one by one.

 I stopped looking into what was once such a beautiful garden, as the sight of the dry sand made my spirits sink and me very sad.